oskar-codes/music/src/the-building-blocks/index.md

 # I. The building blocks

 ## Notes
 _Notes_ are distinct sounds that act as the most basic building block of all music.
-They represent a pitch, and a duration.
+They represent the pitch played by an instrument.
 In western musical theory, there are 12 distinct notes.
-The step between two adjacent notes from these 12 is called a semitone. _Sharpening_ a note indicates playing the note one semitone above, and is written using the $\sharp$ symbol. _Flattening_ indicates playing the note one semitone below, and is written using the $\flat$ symbol.
-Two semitones are called a whole tone.
+The step between two adjacent notes is called a _semitone_.
+Two semitones are called a _whole tone_. _Sharpening_ a note indicates playing the note one semitone above, and is written using the $\sharp$ symbol. _Flattening_ indicates playing the note one semitone below, and is written using the $\flat$ symbol.
+Sharps and flats are called _accidentals_.

 The 12 notes are based on 7 notes named as follows: $\text{C}$, $\text{D}$, $\text{E}$, $\text{F}$, $\text{G}$, $\text{A}$, $\text{B}$.
 Between $\text{E}$ and $\text{F}$ and between $\text{B}$ and $\text{C}$, there is only a semitone, while between all other adjacent notes there is a whole tone.
 By sharpening or flattening some of these notes, we can obtain the remaining 5 notes.
 For example, by sharpening $\text{C}$, we obtain $C\sharp$, which is the same note as $D\flat$, obtained by flattening $\text{D}$.
 Two distinct note notations describing the same note are called _enharmonically equivalent_.